il2ranker/il2ranker.github.io/README.md

 ![Screenshot](screenshot.png)

 Note: For now, the color borders around each contestant corresponds to which dance performance they were in.
 This is subject to change.
+This was forked from the amazing [produce48 ranker](https://github.com/produce48/produce48.github.io).

 <b>Updates</b>
 * 21/03: Ranker has been made, needs setting up